This post may contain affiliate links. See our affiliate disclosure for more.

 Enter your freelancing address and we'll send you a FREE curated list of freelance jobs in your top category every week.

 However, learning how to onboard freelancers to your agency could have solved this problem.
-69% of employees who have a positive onboarding experience stay with employers for three years or longer.
+Platforms like Upwork have made this process significantly easier, connecting businesses with talent and providing tools to manage the relationship from start to finish.
+According to research, 69% of employees who have a positive onboarding experience stay with employers for three years or longer.
 Startups can save 100-300% of their employee’s salary in turnover losses if they keep their employees.

 Here’s how to create an effective onboarding process that saves money and can help grow your company.